sca-marshals/marshal-docs/siege_engines/siege_engines_handbook.md

  combat.
 They are to make sure that crew members are clear of moving parts and that non-crew personnel are not directly in front of the engine and not within 5 feet of the travel path of moving parts before discharging their weapon.
- Revision date, 21 August, 2006
- The online version of this document is the officially released version from the Society Marshal.
-Any photocopies or print-outs, either full or partial, are not controlled
- 10

-* * * * *

 G. Siege engine crews are responsible for the safety and condition of their ammunition, and shall visually inspect each round for damage before it is fired.
 (Ammunition that